MicrosoftDocs/patterns-practices/patterns-practices/guide/prism-4.1-readme.md

 The View-Switching Navigation QuickStart demonstrates using region navigation APIs.
 The QuickStart is a simple email, contacts, and calendar application.
 The left region provides navigation to each of the views.
 The views demonstrate navigating backwards and asynchronous dialog interactions.

+> [!NOTE]
-**Note:** This QuickStart does not demonstrate integrating region navigation with the native Silverlight navigation APIs.
+> This QuickStart does not demonstrate integrating region navigation with the native Silverlight navigation APIs.
 However, the Silverlight navigation APIs can be used with the Prism region navigation APIs.

 **To run the View-Switching Navigation QuickStart:**